 The team behind The Bell

-We also have a fantastic lineup of freelance contributors, including the award-winning feature writer Dani Garavelli, who has written a brilliant 'state of the city' long read for us about the pressing issues Glasgow faces, and Ophira Gottlieb, who has been reporting on the city's many bingo halls.
-We have must-read stories coming up from the former Herald columnist Catriona Stewart and top politics writer Margaret Taylor.
+We also have a fantastic lineup of freelance contributors, including the award-winning feature writer Dani Garavelli, who has written a brilliant 'state of the city' long read for us about the pressing issues Glasgow faces, and Eve Livingston, who has been reporting on the council's equal pay dispute and far-right rumours in Royston.
+We have must-read stories from the former Herald columnist Catriona Stewart and top politics writer Margaret Taylor.
 If you're interested in writing for The Bell, please read our general pitching guide and get in touch.

 Here's what Dani says about why she's contributing to The Bell.